kumahq/kuma-website/src/features/multi-zone/locality-aware.md

 ---
-title: Locality-aware Load Balancing
+title: Enable locality-aware load balancing
 ---

-In a [multi-zone deployment](/docs/{{ page.version }}/introduction/deployments/), locality-aware load balancing
-instructs data plane proxies to try to keep requests within one zone.
+In a [multi-zone deployment](/docs/kuma/introduction/deployments/), locality-aware load balancing instructs data plane proxies to try to keep requests within one zone.
 The amount of traffic that remains in one zone depends on the health of the service endpoints in that zone.

-By way of example, consider a request from a service in Kuma zone `east` to another service `backend`.
+By way of example, consider a request from a service in {{ site.mesh_product_name }} zone `east` to another service `backend`.
 If all of the endpoints for `backend` in zone `east` are healthy, the request will be sent to one of those endpoints rather than to another zone.